idev4u/ipfs-cluster-playground/README.md

 ## manage the ipfs files

 Use Chrome extention for using the webui and manage the files within the ipfs cluster.

+## Example App

+A playground needs also some stuff to play with so [here](https://github.com/idev4u/ipfs-example-web-app) is very simple vuejs app.